cosminadrianpopescu/vim-sql-workbench/README.md

 session restore.
 This includes the autocomplete intellisense of the buffer, if this was active when `mksession` was executed.

+## SWKillCurrentCommand

+This command will kill the current command being executed in asynchronous mode.

 Settings
 ========================================